moss-l/bhs-js-testing/NOTES.md

 "FOO".toLowerCase() ⟹ "foo"
 ```

-## Appendix: some occassionally annoying subtleties
+## Appendix: some occasionally annoying subtleties

 While it is best to think of operators only operating on certain
 types, e.g. `+`, `-`, `*`, and `/` operate on numbers, `!`, `&&`, and